MatthewGoff/CSC-245-Final-Project/README.md

 - Pycharm will claim that it can't find modules even if it runs.
 To resolve this right click on src folder>"Mark Directory As">"Sources Root"

+- Uncomment the import statement in main_game and then run it to see the battle demo.

 ## Todo
 - Have beta version ready for March 6th